FdA Public & Community Services

 This foundation degree will help you to progress your career or get your foot on the management ladder.

-Public & Community Services students participated in Police Public Order role play scenarios to support Durham Constabulary.
+Each year, our Public & Community Services students participate in Police Public Order role play scenarios to support Durham Constabulary.

 The aims are to: